-As a small print publication based in western Canada, The Senior Paper has been a well-kept secret for a very long time.
+As a print publication based in western Canada, The Senior Paper has been a well-kept secret for a very long time.
 Published at the beginning of each month 11-times per year (each month except August), we’ve been going strong for over 40 years.

 “Thank you for The Senior Paper!
 There are so many wonderful memories in every issue.”

 These words of thanks from one of our subscribers perfectly describes what The Senior Paper is all about: wonderful memories in every issue!

 Within the pages of The Senior Paper, lives a community of seniors from across Canada and around the world sharing, connecting, and reconnecting folks with each other, often decades after losing touch.
 We even played a small role in helping some long-lost lovebirds reunite and marry after over 60 years apart!
 See their incredible story here on Global News.

 We believe everyone has a great story to tell

 Each one of us lives a life filled with special moments that touch us in a meaningful way.
 When we gather with friends and family, we recount these moments and share our precious memories, forging deeper connections with others.
 The Senior Paper celebrates these memories.
 We believe everyone has a great story to tell and we’re proud to give folks the platform to share their cherished memories with others.

 “The Senior Paper records cultural history as seen and experienced by people who lived the time, events and activities.”